sahilkkc01/Updates/README.md

 # Updates
-This is my first Git repositry
+This is my first Git Repositry.
 Author - Sahil Gupta